221420649/221420649.github.io/README.md

 ---

 ## 🧠 Reflection
 I learned how to use GitHub and Markdown to present my work professionally by creating this GitHub portfolio.
 I became more successful at clearly organizing material and became more comfortable with version control.
 I also learned how to share my work online by building a GitHub Pages webpage.
 Understanding how to format my CV using Markdown was one of the small challenges, but I was able to get beyond it with practice.
+I gained problem-solving skills while establishing GitHub Pages and connecting my video.

 ---